SAP-samples/teched2025-CA163/exercises/TechEd2025_ETDc_Hands-on_Script.md

 <img src="media/image3.png" alt="image3.png" width="595" height="229">

-You will then see the *SAP Enterprise Threat Detection, public cloud* monitoring console.
+You will then see the *SAP Enterprise Threat Detection, cloud edition* monitoring console.
 Take a bit of time to check by a few apps and how they behave.